-- Making it more difficult for us to satisfy our obligations - Limiting our ability to obtain additional financing, which could restrict, among other things, our ability to exploit growth opportunities - Diverting a substantial portion of our cash flow from operations to meet debt service obligations - Exposing us to increases in interest rates because a portion of our debt bears interest at variable rates - Placing us at a competitive disadvantage to certain of our competitors with lower levels of indebtedness

-- Increasing our vulnerability to economic downturns and adverse changes in our business - · Limiting our ability to withstand competitive pressure, and - Restricting the activities of certain group companies under the covenants and conditions contained in certain of our financing arrangements.
+- · Making it more difficult for us to satisfy our obligations - Limiting our ability to obtain additional financing, which could restrict, among other things, our ability to exploit growth opportunities - Diverting a substantial portion of our cash flow from operations to meet debt service obligations - Exposing us to increases in interest rates because a portion of our debt bears interest at variable rates - Placing us at a competitive disadvantage to certain of our competitors with lower levels of indebtedness - Increasing our vulnerability to economic downturns and adverse changes in our business - Limiting our ability to withstand competitive pressure, and - Restricting the activities of certain group companies under the covenants and conditions contained in certain of our financing arrangements.

-Our ability to refinance our debt or incur additional debt, the terms of our existing and additional debt and our liquidity could be affected by a number of adverse developments, including as a result of turmoil in debt and other financial markets, which could result in tight credit restrictions and credit being available at higher cost.
+Our ability to refinance our debt or incur additional debt, the terms of our existing and additional debt and our liquidity could be affected by several adverse developments, including because of turmoil in debt and other financial markets, which could result in tight credit restrictions and credit being available at higher cost.

 Since 2006, the group's credit ratings have been downgraded to sub-investment grade by Standard & Poor's (S&P) and Moody's Investor Service.
-Moody's Investor Service affirmed our credit rating in December 2020 as Ba2 but subsequently changed its outlook to negative.
-Adverse developments in our credit ratings or in financial markets, including as a result of the impacts of the ongoing Covid-19 pandemic or renewed turmoil in the European sovereign debt markets, any further downgrades in South African government bonds or deterioration of general economic conditions, may affect our credit ratings or negatively impact our ability to incur additional debt as well as the amount and terms of the debt we are able to issue.
+Moody's Investor Service affirmed our credit rating in December 2022 as Ba2 with positive outlook.
+Adverse developments in our credit ratings or in financial markets, including the negative impacts of geopolitical conflicts or renewed turmoil in the European sovereign debt markets, any further downgrades in South African government bonds or deterioration of general economic conditions, may affect our credit ratings or negatively impact our ability to incur additional debt as well as the amount and terms of the debt we are able to issue

-Our liquidity will be adversely affected if we must repay all or a portion of our maturing debt from available cash or through use of our existing liquidity facilities.
-In addition, our results of operations will be adversely impacted to the extent the terms of the debt we are able to issue are less favourable than the terms of the debt being refinanced.
+Our liquidity could be adversely affected if we must repay all or a portion of our maturing debt from available cash or through use of our existing liquidity facilities.
+In addition, our results of operations could be adversely impacted to the extent the terms of the debt we are able to issue are less favourable than the terms of the debt being refinanced.
 We may also need to agree to stricter covenants that place additional restrictions on our business.
-In connection with the Covid-19 pandemic, we have agreed to comply with additional covenants for the duration of the suspension of testing of the financial maintenance covenants applicable to our Revolving Credit Facility, OeKB Term Loan Facilities and Trade Receivables Securitisation Programme, including restrictions on dividend payments, maximum capital expenditure spending limits, a minimum liquidity requirement, limitations on the incurrence of indebtedness, and restrictions on acquisitions.
 In addition, a portion of our debt bears interest at a variable rate.
 Fluctuations in the applicable rates may increase our overall interest expenses and have a material adverse effect on our ability to service our debt obligations.

 We are subject to South African exchange controls, which may restrict the transfer of funds directly or indirectly between our subsidiaries or between the parent company and our subsidiaries and can restrict activities of our subsidiaries.
 We may also incur tax costs in connection with these transfers of funds.
 These exchange controls have affected the geographic distribution of our debt.
 As a result, acquisitions in North America and Europe have typically been financed with indebtedness incurred by our subsidiaries in those regions.
-As a consequence, our ability or the ability of any of our subsidiaries to make scheduled payments on debt will depend on financial and operating performance, which will depend on various factors beyond our control, such as prevailing economic and competitive conditions.
+Consequently, our ability or the ability of any of our subsidiaries to make scheduled payments on debt will depend on financial and operating performance, which will depend on various factors beyond our control, such as prevailing economic and competitive conditions.
 If we, or any of our subsidiaries, are unable to achieve operating results or otherwise obtain access to funds sufficient to enable us to meet our debt service obligations, we could face substantial liquidity problems.
 As a result, we might need to delay investments or dispose of material assets or operations.
 The timing of and the proceeds to be realised from any such disposition would depend upon the circumstances at the time.